 Changi Airport Singapore

 It was so amazing to set foot again in Changi Airport which is in its 5th year as World’s Best Airport according to Skytrax World Airport Survey.
-The airport continues to innovate and expands their facilities for customers thus making travel experience relaxing and memorable.
+The airport continues to innovate and expands its facilities for customers thus making the travel experience relaxing and memorable.